Connecting for Kids on Facebook Connecting for Kids on Instagram Connecting for Kids on LinkedIn

 Each day, we use our senses to learn about and interact with the world around us.
 From waking up to the smell of coffee to listening to a family member talk about his or her day, our senses help us to navigate our surroundings, understand what is and is not safe and interact with others.

-Children with sensory processing issues may be "seekers" (individuals who crave additional sensory input), "avoiders" (individuals who are easily overwhelmed and tend to avoid sensory input) or a combination of both (individuals who seek out some inputs but avoid others).
+Children with sensory processing differences may be "seekers" (individuals who crave additional sensory input), "avoiders" (individuals who are easily overwhelmed and tend to avoid sensory input) or a combination of both (individuals who seek out some inputs but avoid others).

 About This Program